MetafocusAS/validate-ssn/README.md

 # validate-ssn
-validate-ssn validates the format of both Norwegian and Swedish social security numbers.
+validate-ssn validates the format of both Norwegian and Swedish social security numbers using MOD11 and MOD10 algorithms respectively.
 They check if the date input is valid and that the control-numbers sum is correct.

 # How to use